- 10+ Guests Price as advertised

 Approximately 26 miles with 2,095 feet of climbing

 Gap of Dunloe to Blackwater Bridge to Kenmare

 Approximately 41 miles with 2,837 feet of climbing

 Breakfast | Lunch

 This morning’s ride will take you through the vast countryside along the Beara Peninsula.
 You’ll follow winding roads alongside weathered stone walls, past quiet bays and stellar views of the dramatic coastline.
 For a short option, follow the rolling country roads back to Kenmare for a delightful bistro lunch on your own.
 Meanwhile, Today's Ride continues on to Castletownbere where riders will pause for a lunch of your choosing: options are sure to include some of the freshest seafood you've ever tasted.
 Shuttle back from there, or tackle Healy Pass where the high country will lead you to rocky peaks and gorgeous lakes, offering spectacular views of the Bantry Bay.
 This evening, freshen up and prepare for an entertaining education of the lesser-known drinks of Ireland.
 Your bike guides will swap hats to become your Irish beverage guides, and will take you on an "Ireland Beyond Guinness" tasting journey of locally favored beers, gins, and whiskys.
-If alcohol isn't on your agenda, not to worry - your newfound bartenders will provide interesting options to quench everyone's thirst, followed by a satisfying meal at our hotel.
+This evening, the group will follow the tasting with a wonderful dinner at one of Kenmare’s best restaurants.